cozy/cozy.github.io/docs/install/manual.md

 ## Pre-requisites

-Cozy requires a CouchDB 2 database server and a reverse proxy.
+Cozy requires a CouchDB 2 database server, a reverse proxy and an SMTP server.
 We’ll use Nginx in this tutorial but feel free to use your reverse proxy of choice.

+You'll also need a domain name and know how to associate all of its subdomains to the IP address of your server.

 ## Install dependencies